OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-105.md

 ## Psalm 105:39

-> He spread a cloud for a covering,
+> He spread a cloud as a covering,
-> And fire to give light by night.
+> And fire to illuminate the night.

 ## Psalm 105:40

 > They asked, and He brought quail,
-> And satisfied them with the bread of heaven.
+> And provided them with the bread of heaven.

 ## Psalm 105:41

-> He opened the rock and water gushed out;
+> He opened the rock and water poured forth;
-> It flowed like a river in the desert.
+> It flowed like a river through the desert.

 ---

 ## Psalm 105:42

-> For He remembered His sacred promise
+> For He remembered His sacred pledge
 > To His servant Abraham;

 ## Psalm 105:43